bevali/google-maps-react/README.md

-## Note
+## Warning
-This package is a fork of google-maps-react@2.0.3 with stringrefs removed.
+This package is a fork of the unpublished google-maps-react@2.0.3 with string refs removed.

+It will be removed once google-maps-react@2.0.3 is published.

 https://www.npmjs.com/package/google-maps-react